 Armond Conte (ECE 2015) and Brian A. Smith (BME 2015) Receive Master's Thesis Awards

-Two recent graduates of master’s programs in the VCU School of Engineering have received university awards for excellence in thesis research.
+Two recent graduates of master’s programs in the VCU College of Engineering have received university awards for excellence in thesis research.
 Armond Conte, a 2015 graduate of the Master of Science program in the Department of Electrical & Computer Engineering, has been selected to receive VCU’s Outstanding Master’s Thesis Award in Math, Physical Sciences and Engineering.
 Brian A. Smith, a 2015 graduate of the Master of Science program in the Department of Biomedical Engineering, has been selected to receive VCU’s Electronic Dissertations and Theses Master’s Thesis Award.
 Read more...